wallacekelly-da/daml-public-demos/docker-canton-example/README.md

 ![](topology1.png)

 Notice that the two participants and the domain are running in the same Canton instance.
-Also notice that the Canton instance is running directly on the host computer.
+Also notice that the Canton App is running directly on the host computer.

-While working through that example I wondered, "What would it take to setup this example within three Docker containers launched with Docker Compose?"
-Here is that same example with each participant running in its own container:
+While working through that example I wondered, "What would it take to setup this example within three Docker containers?"
+The following diagram illustrates that same example with each participant running in its own separate Docker container:

 ![](topology2.png)